ytdl-org/youtube-dl/README.md

     --download-archive FILE          Download only videos not listed in the archive file.
 Record the IDs of all downloaded videos in it.
+    --break-on-existing              Stop the download process after attempting to download a file that's in the archive.
     --include-ads                    Download advertisements as well
                                      (experimental)